tac-hep/ci-exercise-Su2025/README.md

 APC 524 - Homework 3

+Start by creating your private repo https://github.com/APC524-F2023/ci-exercice-{NETID}.
+Clone the present repo and push it to your private repo.

 In this repo is a basic project, with some code in `src/unc/__init__.py` and some tests in `tests/`.
 The main code has no dependencies other than Python 3.8+, while the tests require `pytest` and `uncertainties`.